Virginia Neon Underglow Laws

 Virginia neon underglow usage is governed by the state's Code.
 All relevant laws, rules and regulations pertaining to vehicle lighting including car underglow in Virginia have been provided below.
 Make sure to examine the regulations carefully and do not use any restricted lights.

-Usage of neon underglow lighting is governed by Virginia Code, Title 46.2: Motor Vehicles, Subtitle III: Operation, Chapter 10: Motor Vehicle and Equipment Safety, Article 3: Lights and Turn Signals.
+In Virginia, using neon underglow is regulated by Virginia Code, Title 46.2: Motor Vehicles, Subtitle III: Operation, Chapter 10: Motor Vehicle and Equipment Safety, Article 3: Lights and Turn Signals.

 Is neon underglow legal in Virginia?

-Virginia law restricts additional aftermarket vehicle lighting which includes neon underglow.
-Therefore it’s our conclusion that in Virginia neon underglow is not legal.
+Virginia law restricts additional aftermarket vehicle lighting, which also includes neon underglow.
+By reviewing the laws in detail we concluded that in Virginia neon underglow is not legal.

 Only permissible aftermarket lights on civilian vehicles is an illumination sign on certain delivery vehicles (see § 46.2-1021.1. below).

 You may not use underbody lights while driving, but you may still use it while not on a public road.
-In that case make sure to avoid using colors red and blue on any aftermarket lights installed on your car, and ensure they are not flashing or rotating.
+In that case make sure to avoid using colors red and blue on any aftermarket lights installed on your car, and ensure the lights are not flashing or rotating.

-Additional restriction in VA laws requires underglow to be covered as well as unlit, and due to this impracticality we do not recommend installing underglow or any other aftermarket lighting on your car.
+Additional restriction in VA laws requires underglow unlit but also covered.
+Due to this impracticality we do not recommend installing underglow or any other aftermarket lighting on your car.

 Virginia vehicle lighting laws